-At the Jolie barber school, students learn to be a barber through an intensive, hands-on program that includes both classroom and practical experience in men’s hairstyles and facial care.
+At Jolie Academy, students learn to be a barber through an intensive, hands-on program that includes both classroom and practical experience in men’s hairstyles and facial care.
 Barbering school students also spend ample time learning about the business of barbering, which includes management, sanitation and customer service.
-“Our graduates are leaving here feeling very well prepared,” Lauer said.
+“Our graduates are leaving here feeling very well-prepared,” Lauer said.
 “In fact, all of my students have passed their written exams.”

 A Creative Approach to Barber Training

-Although there are many fundamental techniques aspiring barbers must learn, the Jolie barber schools also recognize – and encourage – the creative aspect of the career.
-This creativity is encouraged in the classroom, the student clinic and through school-wide events such as the Jolie barber battle, which Tiptin judged recently.
-“I just spoke with a student who told me he was artistically driven to attend barbers school,” Lauer said.
+Although there are many fundamental techniques aspiring barbers must learn, Jolie Academy also recognizes and encourages the creative aspect of the career.
+This creativity is encouraged in the classroom, in the student clinic and through schoolwide events such as the Jolie Academy barber battle, which Tiptin judged recently.
+“I just spoke with a student who told me he was artistically driven to attend barbers [sic] school,” Lauer said.
 “He loved the program and felt very well prepared for his new career.”